ednanf/ednanf/README.md

 ### 👋 Hi there, my name is Ednan
 - Currently, I'm exploring several languages, frameworks, and all things about programming.
-- My next goal is to deepen my knowledge about Swift and iOS (and maybe Android as well).
+- My next goal is to deepen my knowledge about front-end development.

 ### 👨🏻‍💻 You can find me here
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ednanrff/)